MORDO's MINIONS

 The individual origins of Mordo's minions are unknown.
 His disciple obviously gained some level of mystic training under Mordo himself.
 At some point, they came to ally themselves with the sorcerer Baron Mordo.

-(Strange Tales I#128-140 - BTS) - Baron Mordo gained mystic power from the extra-dimensional sorcerer Dormammu in exchange for vowing to serve him.
+(Strange Tales I#128/2 + 140/2 - BTS) - Baron Mordo gained mystic power from the extra-dimensional sorcerer Dormammu in exchange for vowing to serve him.
 Dormammu was bound by an oath to not invade Earth himself, so he directed Mordo to capture or slay his enemy, Dr. Strange.
 Mordo's advanced power proved superior to that of Dr. Strange, and Strange was forced to go into hiding until he could determine some means to overcome Mordo.

 To assist him in locating the elusive Dr. Strange, Mordo contacted some of his previous allies and servants.
 Some of these were able to detain or temporarily capture Strange, but none could successfully keep him long enough for Mordo to bring him to Dormammu.
 Strange eventually confronted Dormammu on his own terms.

-(Strange Tales I#141-143) - After Dormammu was outmaneuvered and defeated by Doctor Strange, he took out his anger on Mordo, banishing him to a dimension of demons.
+(Strange Tales I#141/2-143/2) - After Dormammu was outmaneuvered and defeated by Doctor Strange, he took out his anger on Mordo, banishing him to a dimension of demons.
 Three of his former servants (his Disciple, the Demon, and the Witch), having lost contact with their master, joined forces to bring in Dr. Strange.

 As the Witch and the Disciple investigated Strange's Amulet and Cloak, the Demon was given the task of probing Strange's mind.
 However, Strange's mental powers were far greater than the Demon's and he took control of his mind, forcing him to begin removing the spells which were binding him.
 The Witch discovered what had happened and broke Strange's contact with the Demon.
 Strange fled and attempted to use his astral self to discover a means of freeing his body from the blinding mask and hand restraints it still wore.
-The Witch located his inert body and brought it back to her, binding it so that his astral form could not return to it, she then trapped his astral from as well.
+The Witch located his inert body and brought it back to her, binding it so that his astral form could not return to it, she then trapped his astral form as well.
 However, as she attempted to explore his Amulet, Strange activated it, enabling him to mesmerize her and force her to free his astral from.
-Before he could force her to remove all of the spells on his body, the Demon and the Disciple arrived and attacked him.
+Before he could force her to remove all of the spells on his body, the Demon attacked him.
 Although his astral from was significantly weaker than the combined power of the sorcerers, Strange used his control over the Amulet and Cloak to defeat the group.
 He then forced them to completely free his body, and he wiped their minds of black magic.

 (Doctor Strange II#56) - Morgana Blessing arranged an interview with Doctor Strange.
 After inviting the group into his Sanctum and retelling his origins, Strange revealed that he knew the crew was actually the three former minions of Mordo.
 He explained that he had hoped that his temporary mental block would have taught them the humility and wisdom to use their knowledge to better themselves.
 However, they attacked him again, seeking vengeace for their past defeats, and hoping to steal some of his mystic artifacts.
 As Strange began to overpower the three, Adria located the Purple Gem.
 Sensing its power, she tried to use it against Strange.
 However, the Gem served only as a one-way portal to the Purple Dimension, and all three of the minions were sucked away.